braze-inc/braze-docs/_docs/_user_guide/sage_ai/generative_ai/ai_liquid/ai_liquid_prompts.md

 - Write a dynamic message that includes a user’s favorite product and their last purchase date.
 If there’s no last purchase, abort the message.
 - Write me Liquid to encourage someone to click my message that includes a countdown with how much time is left.
 If the offer has expired, abort the message.
 - Help me write a message to encourage users to come back and check out if they have items remaining in their cart.
 - Write Liquid to personalize a message based on a customer’s country.
 I want to fill in the message with the country’s name.
-If we don’t have either of that, suggest they click on a link to update their profile.
+If we don’t have either of them, suggest they click on a link to update their profile.
 - How can I personalize a welcome message with a user’s first name and write different copy based on the user’s gender?
 - Write Liquid to display different messages based on a custom attribute, “CUSTOM_ATTRIBUTE_NAME“ and its value.
 There are six different options I could send.
 If there’s no value for the custom attribute, I want to send a placeholder message.